hutonahill/rithmatist-algorithms/README.md

  Next Projects:
  -  Learn GoDot
  -  Create a basic enverment that a VR headset can see
- -  Set up Drawing on the ground these project are going to have to wait until i get my laptop (or my mouse, not sure) fixed.
+ -  Render a ground object based on the user's oculus gardian these project are going to have to wait until i get my laptop (or my mouse, not sure) fixed.